-In between the fortuitous luck and the equally unpremeditated – although unavoidable – death, intervene some moments.
+In between the fortuitous luck and the equally unpremeditated – although unavoidable – death, some moments intervene.
 How are we going to use them?

 There is not a standard answer, everyone has answers of their own.
 Maybe there is something deeper: There are no answers at all.
 There are only questions.

 Since we were born or maybe since we realize that we are something different from our parents, since we become spiritually independent, we pose some questions.